In two words, experience and credibility.

 President, Arthritis Foundation of South Australia

-“very good introductory information, good to use to induct new board members, good to use for individual training to remind board members of their roles, responsibilities and rights, simplifies the message into plain English, good use of case studies to explain the issue”.
+“Governance Matters’ Board and Director online education provides very good introductory information, is good to use to induct new board members, is good to use for individual training to remind board members of their roles, responsibilities and rights, simplifies the message into plain English, and has good use of case studies to explain the issue”.

 Paul Edginton, SYC, CEO

-“The DVD precursor to undertaking the online survey was most useful in the broad sense of reflecting on current operation, responsibility, actions and governance – requirements of all organisations.
+“The online video precursor to undertaking the online survey was most useful in the broad sense of reflecting on current operation, responsibility, actions and governance – requirements of all organisations.
 It’s considered focus on composition, skills and personalities was also a worthwhile aspect”.

 Phillip W Styles